jak3/jak3.github.io/mica/global/en/about.rst

 file) and **practice** sections where you can find exercises, questions and answers.

 I am pescetarian since 2014.
-I have started a journey of overall awareness continues to grow.
+I have started a journey of overall awareness that continues to grow day by day.

 I admire all people that pursue *something*.
-I love hear their experiences and thoughts and something I keep these *things* with me inspecting them deeply.
+I love hearing their experiences and thoughts about what they love to do.
+Often, I carry with me their likes and soon or later I deepen these *things* by my own.

-I enjoy reading, philosophying and stay close to nature.
+I enjoy reading, discussing, sharing knowledge and stay close to nature.

 :right:`Giacomo Mantani`